-It’s been seven years now since I took the plunge and invested in a complete Dynaudio Air 5.1 surround sound monitor system.
-At the time, I thought that Surround Sound on DVD-Audio and SACD discs was going to take off among music consumers.
-That didn’t really happen.
-At the time, I could walk into a Tower Records Store or the Virgin Mega store in Union Square and find DVD-A discs from the likes of Seal or John Hiatt, but the last time I visited Virgin, I had to talk to a whole bunch of store people before I found someone who even knew what a DVD-Audio disc was, and how they differed from regular DVD-Video discs with music content on them.
+It’s been 15 years now since I took the plunge and invested in a complete Dynaudio Air 5.1 surround sound monitor system.
+At the time, I thought that surround sound on DVD-Audio and SACD discs was going to take off among music listeners.
+Unfortunately, it didn’t happen.
+Back then, I could walk into Tower Records or the Virgin Mega store in Union Square, NYC and find DVD-Audio discs from the likes of Seal or John Hiatt, but the last time I visited Virgin, I had to talk to a whole bunch of store people before I found someone who even knew what a DVD-Audio disc was and how they differed from regular DVD-Video discs with music content on them.
 It was probably ten years ago, and the answer I got was something like “Hmm, yeah, I think I do remember those.
 No one ever bought them.”
-Now Tower Records is no more, and the Virgin Mega store in Union Square that I used to visit has been closed for a few years.
-These discs are still available on Amazon of course, but I doubt they sell in any large numbers.

-- The format war between SACD and DVD-A never got resolved.
+- The format war between SACD and DVD-Audio never got resolved.
 Without a clear winner, the market remained split.
-They’re both still around, but neither of them is doing well.
+They’re both still around, but at best, they occupy small niches in the market.

-- The majority of music consumers have slowly been shifting to downloads (mainly from the iTunes store) and streaming services like Spotify, neither of which offers music in surround sound.
+- Legal music distribution moved online, first to the iTunes store, and later to streaming services like Spotify and Apple Music, neither of which initially offered music in surround sound.

 Before I purchased my own surround system, I’d hardly ever heard surround sound outside of movie theaters, so when I finally got my system all setup, I had a blast watching, and especially listening to, all three Lord Of The Ring DVD’s and many other big blockbuster action movies.
-Well mixed surround sound really is an amazing enhancement of the movie watching experience, and that elevated my already high expectations for surround music even further.
+Well-mixed surround sound really is an amazing enhancement of the movie watching experience, and that elevated my already high expectations for surround-sound music even further.

 But after purchasing my first couple of DVD-Audio discs I was kind of disappointed about the whole experience.
-It took hours and hours of headache it took to figure out how to even play them back on my Mac, (To this day I can only playback Dolby Digital and DTS streams through VLC and have to resort to obscure command-line DVD-A utilities running in Windows under VMWare Fusion to rip the CPPM protected Meridian Lossless Streams to hard disk.
+It took hours and hours of headache to figure out how to even play them back on my Mac.
+To this day I can only playback Dolby Digital and DTS streams through VLC and I have to resort to obscure command-line DVD-Audio utilities running in Windows under VMWare Fusion to rip the CPPM protected Meridian Lossless Streams to hard disk.
 But more significantly, I was disappointed by how music was mixed.
-It seemed to me that most mixes could be put into one of two groups.
-Either they were very conservative or they were way too gimmicky.
+It seemed to me that most mixes could be classified into either of two groups:

-The conservative mixes were basically just enhancements of the stereo experience with mostly ambience and just a little bit of everything else added in the rear channels, some vocals and a few other elements added to the center channel, and that was about it.
-I could achieve similar results by simply sending a plain old stereo mix to both the front and rear channels.
-It “surrounds” you, but it doesn’t really bring you into the music the way I had felt drawn into the films by those great film soundtrack mixes.
+The conservative mixes were mostly enhancements of the stereo-listening experience with a bit of ambience and some of everything added to the rear channels with lead vocals and a few other elements getting featured in the center channel.
+It was possible to get a similar experience by simply sending a plain old stereo mix to both the front and rear channels.
+The mixes surrounded the listener, but they didn’t really bring the listener into the music the way I had felt drawn into the films by those great film soundtrack mixes.
 I had been expecting much more depth, clarity, and more of a feeling of envelopment.

 The gimmicky mixes felt like the engineers had simply spread all the elements out between the different speakers.
 There’d be a guitar in the rear right speaker, a synth sound in the rear left, vocals exclusively in the center channel, tons of bass and kick in the sub channel and so on.
 Then you’d have pan moves where the guitar solo would move from the front to the back or spin around you.
 Kind of cool, and it worked decently for some styles of music, but I wouldn’t call it tasteful and I fairly quickly grew tired of them.

-It felt like there was a big potential for beautiful, clear and enveloping sound that just wasn’t being realized.
-And so I set out to try and create better sounding surround mixes.
+I knew there was potential for beautiful, clear, and enveloping experiences but none of that was realized.
+And so I set out to try and create better-sounding surround-sound mixes.

 Recording and Mixing in Stereo

-There are many different ways of creating a stereo mix.
-For example, when mixing multiple mono sources, such as recordings of an electric guitar, an electric bass, a saxophone and a vocalist, done with one microphone each, they can be panned across the stereo image through the use of the pan knobs found on all mixing consoles and in all DAW:s.
+There are many approaches to creating a stereo mix.
+For example, when mixing multiple mono sources, such as electric guitars, an electric bass, a saxophone, and a vocalist, all recorded as mono sources, they can be panned across the stereo image through the use of the pan knobs found on all mixing consoles and in all DAW:s.
 The pan knob divides the signal between the two speakers.
 Turn the knob to the left and it will send more of the signal to the left speaker and less to the right.
-Because ur ears and brains are sensitive to volume differences between what is heard by the left and the right ears, we perceive them as if the sound originated somewhere to the left of center.
+Because ur ears and brains are sensitive to volume differences between what is heard by the left and the right ears, we perceive them as if the sound originated somewhere to the left of middle point between the speakers.

 Another way to achieve a similar result is through the use of delay.
-With a real acoustic sound, such as someone clapping their hands in front of you, but a little to the left, the sound waves reach your left ear slightly before they reach your right since the distance from the source to the right ear is greater than the distance to the left.
-To achieve a similar effect while mixing in stereo, you can delay the signal being sent to the right speaker slightly, and the result will be that the listener “hears” the sound coming more from the left.
+For a sound source at a certain location, such as someone clapping their hands in front of you, but a little to the left, the sound waves reach your left ear slightly before they reach your right one.
+This happens because the distance from the source to the right ear is greater than the distance from the source to the left ear.
+To achieve a similar effect while mixing mono sources in stereo, the mix engineer can delay the signal being sent to the right speaker slightly.
 There are limits to how much delay can be used though, because at a certain point, we start distinguishing the two signals as separate signals instead.
-This technique also always causes phase issues to some degree

-Another example, that only takes advantage of volume differences, is the X/Y stereo configuration, involving two microphones placed extremely close together (eliminating arrival time differences) but aimed away from each other at a 90 degree angle.
+Another example, that only takes advantage of volume differences, is the X/Y stereo configuration, involving two microphones placed extremely close together (eliminating arrival-time differences) but aimed away from each other at a 90 degree angle.
 This approach uses volume differences created by the microphones’ on-axis and off-axis responses in combination with the 90-degree angle, and gives a fairly realistic stereo image while still maintaining good mono compatibility.
-(Summing a stereo image that includes arrival time differences, whether recorded that way or created with delay during mixing, can often lead to undesirable effects such as comb filtering and loss of sound at certain frequencies.)
-Additional stereo recording techniques include M/S and Blumlein.

-Over all, I would say that stereo recording techniques definitely provide more realistic sounding results than stereo images created during mixing with the above mentioned techniques.
-However, what works best in any given situation is of course completely at the discretion of the engineer and will depend on his or her artistic goals.
+Generalising, I would say that stereo recording techniques provide more realistic sounding results than stereo images created during mixing.
+That being said, what works best in any given situation is of course completely at the discretion of the engineer and will depend on his or her artistic goals.

 Mixing in Surround

 Now what about surround?
 Obviously, the panning of mono sources in a standard 5.1 (or X.Y) surround-sound mixing environment works very similarly to the way it works in stereo.
-It gets more complex of course, as the panner has to divide signals between more speakers, and you now have a three dimensional sound field with both an x and a y-axel, rather than just a simple two dimensional field between left and right.
-The panning via delay technique works too of course, and naturally, the two can be combined.
+It gets more complex of course, as the panner has to divide signals between more speakers, and you now have a three dimensional sound field with both an x and a y-axel, rather than just a simple two dimensional field between the left and right speaker.
+Panning through delay works too (with the above mentioned limitations), and naturally, the two can be combined.

 There are issues with mixing this way though.
-Since the same signal gets sent to many speakers (which is what happens with the surround panners built into most DAW software and Digital Consoles capable of surround mixing) the location of the listener becomes very important.
+Since the same signal gets sent to many speakers (which is what happens with the surround-sound panners that are built into most DAW software digital or analog consoles capable of surround-sound mixing), the location of the listener becomes very important.
 Unless he or she stays exactly in the center of the surround field, you’re going to end up with arrival time differences between the signals originating from the different speakers.
-And this time, these are not intentional differences, decided upon by the engineer, but rather, they depend upon the listener’s location which, of course, the engineer cannot control, resulting in your pan positions changing as the listener moves.
-This is true for stereo as well, but now there are more speakers reproducing the same signal, you’ll get more comb filtering effects, and ultimately a more cluttered and less clean sound.
+And this time, these are not intentional differences, decided upon by the engineer, but rather, they depend upon the listener’s location, which of course, the engineer cannot control.
+The result is that pan positions change when the listener moves.
+This is true for stereo as well, but now there are more speakers reproducing the same signal, resulting in more comb filtering effects and ultimately a more cluttered and less clean-sounding listening experience.

-But how about true surround recording techniques equivalent to the X/Y and ORTF methods used for stereo?
-Yes – There are a number of surround recording techniques in use, most of them based on, or extensions of, existing stereo recording techniques.
-The limiting factor with these methods however, is that the panning position for audio sources largely gets decided by how they were placed in the space where the recording took place.
+There are also surround-sound recording techniques equivalent to the X/Y and ORTF methods using multiple microphones, sometimes combined into surround-sound microphones.
+These can be great, but they don’t leave much room for creative choices during mixing since the panning position for audio sources largely gets decided by how they were placed in the space where the recording took place.
 Sure, levels sent to the different surround speakers can be tweaked and manipulated during mixing, but only so much, because at some point, where the level gets too low or too high in some of the speakers, you loose the realistic feeling of the original recording, which defeats the purpose of having recorded that way in the first place.

-So my technique is basically to “create” multiple virtual stereo pairs between all the speakers.
-In a standard 5.1 channel surround system (leaving the subwoofer channel out of the equation since it is only use for very low frequencies) there are a total of 10 possible stereo pairs:
+So the approach is basically to create multiple virtual stereo pairs between all the speakers.
+In a standard 5.1-channel surround-sound system (leaving the subwoofer channel out of the equation since it is only used for very low frequencies) there are a total of 10 possible stereo pairs:

-For example, I could mix a simple jazz recording the following way:
+For example, I could mix a simple jazz recording as described below:

-The overhead stereo pair for the drums is treated similarly and sent to the left front and the right rear, with the reverb from them between the left rear and right front speakers.
-The mono kick and snare mics can be left panned in the center between the left and right front speakers, with some being sent to the center speaker as well.
-And the snare would be sent to a reverb returning on the left and right rear speakers.
+The overhead stereo pair for the drums is treated similarly and sent to the left front and the right rear speaker, with the reverb from them sent to the left rear and right front speakers.
+The mono kick drum and snare drum mics are panned in the center between the left and right front speakers, with some being sent to the center speaker as well.
+The snare is also sent to a reverb that outputs to the left and right rear speakers.

-Acoustic bass (which was recorded in mono) I’d pan between the center and right front speaker while also sending it to a stereo reverb returning to the left rear and left front speakers.
+The acoustic bass (which was recorded in mono) is panned between the center and right front speaker.
+It’s also sent to a stereo reverb with the output being sent to the left rear and left front speakers.